 No. Other national programmes you may have heard of are completely separate.
-CIDR is only integrating data in participating areas of North Central London and we are only using the data to improve the quality of care you receive locally.
+CIDR is only integrating data in Camden and we are only using the data to improve the quality of care you receive locally.
 This is not part of any other local or national initiative.

 What happens if I move?